hackron/infrastructure/README.md

 To get the private repo (has auth credentials and whatnot):

 1.)
-Clone the main repo from https://github.com/SYNHAK/infrastructure 2.) cd infrastructure
+Clone the main repo from https://github.com/hackron/infrastructure 2.) cd infrastructure
 3.)
-Set SSH to use your SYN/HAK Infrastructure keypair for all users on the synhak.org domain 4.) git submodule init
+Set SSH to use your Hackron Infrastructure keypair for all users on the hackron.org domain 4.) git submodule init
 5.) git submodule update